ORBAT/S4QS-RS/README.md

 # S4QS-RS
 S4QS-RS reads S3 object creation events from SQS and copies data from S3 to Redshift using COPY.
+S4QS-RS gathers files into S3 manifests, which are then used for the COPY.
+See Redshift's [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) documentation for more information.

 See the [S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/UG/SettingBucketNotifications.html) for more information about setting up the events.
 Note that if you publish the events to SNS and then subscribe your SQS queue to the SNS topic, you **must** set the "Raw Message Delivery" subscription attribute to "**True**".